-Subject to Section 30 of the Companies Act, 2013, our Company shall, after filing the Red Herring Prospectus with the RoC, publish a Pre-Issue advertisement, in the form prescribed by the SEBI ICDR Regulations, in: ([•] editions of [•] (a widely circulated English national daily newspaper), [•] editions of [•] (a widely circulated Hindi national daily newspaper) and Telugu editions of [•] (a Telugu language newspaper with wide circulation, Telugu being the regional language of Telangana, where our Registered Office is located) each with wide circulation).
+Subject to Section 30 of the Companies Act, 2013, our Company had, after filing the Red Herring Prospectus with the RoC, publish a Pre-Issue advertisement, in the form prescribed by the SEBI ICDR Regulations, in: English editions of Financial Express (a widely circulated English national daily newspaper), Hindi editions of Jansatta (a widely circulated Hindi national daily newspaper) and Telugu editions of Prajadharbar (a Telugu language newspaper with wide circulation, Telugu being the regional language of Telangana, where our Registered Office is located) each with wide circulation).

-In the Pre-Issue advertisement, we shall state the Bid/Issue Opening Date and the Bid/Issue Closing Date.
-The advertisement, subject to the provisions of Section 30 of the Companies Act, 2013, shall be in the format prescribed in Part A of Schedule X of the SEBI ICDR Regulations.
+In the Pre-Issue advertisement, disclosed the Bid/Issue Opening Date and the Bid/Issue Closing Date.
+The advertisement, subject to the provisions of Section 30 of the Companies Act, 2013, was be in the format prescribed in Part A of Schedule X of the SEBI ICDR Regulations.